angular/protractor/README.md

 To run the sample tests
 -----------------------

-Clone the github repository.
+Install protractor with.

+    npm install protractor

-Start up a selenium server.
+Start up a selenium server (See the appendix below for help with this).
 By default, the tests expect the selenium server to be running at `http://localhost:4444/wd/hub`.

-The example folder contains multiple versions of a simple test which runs against angularjs.org.
+The example folder contains multiple versions of a simple test suite which runs against angularjs.org.

 `onJasmineNodeSpec.js` and `onMocha.js` show how to use the Protractor library with jasmine-node and mocha.
 Run these with:

     jasmine-node example/onJasmineNodeSpec.js
     mocha example/onMocha.js

-You can also run the example tests using the Protractor runner.
+You can also run the example suite using the Protractor runner.
 The runner accepts a configuration file, which runs the tests at `example/onProtractor.js`.

     bin/protractor example/protractorConf.js

 Using the Protractor runner
 ---------------------------